jwworth/jakeworth/content/blog/do-the-hard-things-first.md

 date: '2021-01-25T00:00:00-06:00'
 ---

-> First thing in the morning, eat a live frog, and you can go through the rest
+> "First thing in the morning, eat a live frog, and you can go through the rest
-> of your day knowing the worst is behind you.
+> of your day knowing the worst is behind you."
 -- Mark Twain

 An entrepreneurial inspiration for me is 'Do the Hard Thing First', via Ben